 Using those steps with Jérémie’s guidance, the farmers and their families moved from barely feeding themselves to earning enough income to help others.
-Now, Jérémie’s dream and the vision behind GAP is to increase the number of families who can create opportunity for themselves and their communities through this initiative.
+Now, Jérémie’s dream and the vision behind GAP is to increase the number of families who can learn from these steps.

 You Can Help

-By giving to GAP, you will help launch four training sites that reproduce Jérémie’s successful method of helping Guinea’s rural poor.
-At each site—all locations with little gospel access—local coordinators and CAMA staff will manage microloans and provide agropastoral training.
+By giving to GAP, you will help launch four training sites that will reproduce Jérémie’s successful method of helping Guinea’s rural poor.
+At each site—all locations with little gospel access—local coordinators will manage microloans and provide agropastoral training.